 The Lovely Village of Manarola in Cinque Terra, Italy in HDR – Somewhere in Time.

-By Posted in - Big Trip & Cinque Terre & Europe & HDR & Italy & Photography Posts & Photos & Somewhere In Time - Weekly Photo on November 5th, 2010
+By Posted in - Big Trip & Cinque Terre & Europe & HDR & Italy & Photography Posts & Photos & Somewhere In Time on

 Somewhere in Time is a weekly photo from around the world.
 Enjoy!